criteo-forks/gpu-monitor/README.md

     { // an element with index 1, it corresponding to GPU1 of this machine "name": "SOMEONE_ELSE",
-      "date": "SOME_WHERE_IN_A_PAST",  // this machine is not booked, datetime is in the past "comment": "booked by Père Noël"
+      "date": "SOME_WHERE_IN_A_PAST",  // this machine is not booked, datetime is in the past "comment": "booked by Pï¿½re Noï¿½l"
     }
   ],
   "gputest001-pa4": [  // GPU0 and GPU1 are reserved